Toafofoa Sipley: 2018

 On 19 May, Toafofoa Sipley made his club debut for Manly Warringah against the Melbourne Storm in the 24-4 win at AAMI Park.
 Sipley made a total of 4 appearances for Manly in the 2018 NRL season as the club endured one of their worst ever seasons finishing 15th on the table and narrowly avoiding the wooden spoon.

 On 27 October, Sipley made his debut for Niue against Italy.
 In this match, he scored a try as Niue lost 36–32.

 2019

 Sipley made 10 appearances for Manly Warringah in the 2019 NRL season as the club reached the finals.
 Sipley played in Manly's elimination final victory over Cronulla-Sutherland at Brookvale Oval.

 2020 & 2021

 Sipley made no appearances for Manly in the 2020 NRL season.
 In round 16 of the 2021 NRL season, he scored two tries for Manly in a 66-0 victory over Canterbury.

 Sipley played 20 games for Manly in the 2021 NRL season but did not feature in their finals campaign which saw them reach the preliminary final stage before losing to South Sydney.

 2022

 Sipley made 19 appearances for Manly in the 2022 NRL season as the club finished 11th on the table.
 He was one of seven players involved in the Manly pride jersey player boycott.

+2023

+Sipley played 15 matches for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

+2024

+Sipley was limited to only 13 games for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
+Manly would be eliminated in the second week of the finals by the Sydney Roosters.

+2025

+On 4 August, Manly announced that Sipley would depart the club at the end of the season after he was released from his contract.

+On the same day, it was announced that Sipley had signed a two-year deal with English club Warrington.

+On 2 September, Sipley was found guilty by the NRL judiciary after being placed on report for a cannonball tackle during Manly's victory over St. George Illawarra.
+He was suspended for four matches.